-On February 21, 2012, Mr. Rodrigo Herrera Aspra, Genomma's Chairman and Chief Executive Officer, sent a letter to Mr. Matthew M. Mannelly, the Company's President and Chief Executive Officer, making a highly conditional unsolicited, non-binding proposal to acquire all of the Company's common stock for \$16.60 per share (the "Proposal").
+On February 21, 2012, Mr. Rodrigo Herrera Aspra, Chairman and Chief Executive Officer of Genomma Lab Internacional, S.A.B. de C.V. ("Genomma"), sent a letter to Mr. Matthew M. Mannelly, President and Chief Executive Officer of the Company, making a highly conditional unsolicited, non-binding proposal to acquire all of the Company's common stock for \$16.60 per share (the "Proposal").
 The Proposal was simultaneously made public by Genomma through the issuance of a February 21, 2012 press release.
 The Proposal stated that it was subject to, among other things, due diligence, financing and Genomma shareholder approval.

-On March 12, 2012, after careful review of the Proposal, and with the assistance of its financial and legal advisors, the Board unanimously determined that Genomma's proposed price is inadequate and the Proposal is not in the best interests of the Company and its stockholders.
+On March 12, 2012, after careful review of the Proposal, and with the assistance of its financial and legal advisors, the Board unanimously determined that Genomma's proposed price was inadequate and the Proposal was not in the best interests of the Company and its stockholders.